William Fennex

 William Fennex (born c.1764 – 4 March 1838) was an English cricketer.
 A noted all-rounder and fast bowler, he is known to have played between 1784 and 1816.

 As a batsman, Fennex is believed to be one of the first bat by moving forward towards the ball, aiming to play forward drives.
 As a bowler, at a time when only underarm bowling was permitted, he was said to have the highest delivery of anybody, "his hand, when propelling the ball, being nearly on a level with his shoulder".

 Born at Gerrards Cross in Buckinghamshire in about 1764, Fennex began his working life as a blacksmith.
 He stood five feet ten inches tall and was described as "muscular and abstemious".
-He played for a number of sides, including in matches which have now been given first-class cricket status from 1786, going on to play most frequently for England and Middlesex sides and was groundsman of the cricket ground at Uxbridge.
-He made 88 first-class appearances, including playing in the inaugural Gentlemen v Players match in 1806.
+He played for a number of teams from 1786, going on to play most frequently for England and Middlesex and was groundsman of the cricket ground at Uxbridge.
+He made 88 appearances, including playing in the inaugural Gentlemen v Players match in 1806.
 In total he scored 1,928 runs and took at least 145 wickets.

 Fennex kept the Portman Arms inn at Marylebone for a time, and in old age was employed as a gardener and groundsman.
 Fennex died at Stepney in 1838.